 Upgrade cofounder and CEO Renaud Laplache was actually a cofounder and CEO of LendingClub until he resigned in 2016.
 His resignation came after a scandal where he sold $22 million in loans to an investor with a potential conflict of interest.
 Laplache went directly from LendingClub to start Upgrade with Soul Htite.

 LendingClub caps its personal loans lower than Upgrade, at $40,000.
-It also can take longer for you to get your loan, since they’re investor-funded: Up to 7 days.
+It also can take longer for you to get your loan, since they’re investor-funded: As few as 3 days.
 LendingClub has a higher credit score cut-off of 660.

 LightStream is an online lending division of SunTrust Bank, a Southeastern regional bank — and one of the largest in the country.
 LightStream’s loans are a bit larger than Upgrade with loans between $5,000 and $100,000.
 When it comes to paying back your loan, you can choose from a term as short as 2 years to as long as 7 years.

 LightStream offers competitive fixed and variable interest rates, though it doesn’t give a range.
 And if you’re worried about Upgrade’s credit requirements, this loan isn’t for you — it favors borrowers with good or excellent credit.
 You also need to have a specific use in mind to qualify, so you can’t borrow funds for several different purposes.

 FreedomPlus is the lending branch of the Freedom Financial Network, which specializes in getting customers out of debt.
 Other members of the network include Freedom Debt Relief and Bills.com.
 As you might expect, FreedomPlus specializes in debt consolidation loans, offering discounted rates to borrowers who use at least half of their loan to pay off existing debt.